Relintai/pandemonium_engine_docs/tutorials/plugins/running_code_in_the_editor.md

         node.set_owner(get_scene())
 ```

+Warning:
-.. warning:: Using `tool` improperly can yield many errors.
+ Using `tool` improperly can yield many errors.
 It is advised to first write the code how you want it, and only then add the `tool` keyword to the top.
 Also, make sure to separate code that runs in-editor from code that runs in-game.
 This way, you can find bugs more easily.